US STOCKS-S&P 500, Nasdaq subdued on recession fears; Boeing lifts Dow | Headlines

 US STOCKS-S&P 500, Nasdaq subdued on recession fears; Boeing lifts Dow

-The S&P 500 and the Nasdaq struggled for direction on Thursday as worries that Federal Reserve policy tightening could trigger a recession hurt sentiment ahead of the start of earnings season, while a rise in Boeing kept the Dow afloat.
+The S&P 500 and the Nasdaq struggled for direction on Tuesday as worries that Federal Reserve's policy tightening could trigger a recession hurt sentiment ahead of the start of the earnings season, while a rise in Boeing kept the Dow afloat.
 Focus is now on inflation data on Wednesday that is expected to show U.S. consumer prices rose 8.8% in June from a year earlier, marking a fresh four-decade high and adding more pressure on the Fed to tame soaring prices.

 - Country: